AndrewZL/LongExposureGeneration/README.md

-# Predicting Long Exposure Images from Estimated Motion Fields
+# Computational Long Exposure Images from Optical Flow

 We use optical flow encodings to predict long exposure images from a short sequence of standard images.